 (Adds earnings comparison, stock movement)

-Excluding the impairment charge and other one-time items, Continental lost 17 cents per share.
-By that measure, analysts expected a loss of 30 cents per share, according to Thomson Reuters I/B/E/S.
+Excluding one-time items, the company earned $1.66 per share.
+By that measure, analysts expected earnings of $1.50 per share, according to Thomson Reuters I/B/E/S.

-Whiting executives plan to discuss the quarterly results on a conference call with investors on Thursday morning.
-(Reporting by Ernest Scheyder; editing by Grant McCool and Cynthia Osterman)
+Pioneer executives expect to host a conference call with investors on Thursday to discuss the quarterly results.
+(Reporting by Ernest Scheyder Editing by Susan Thomas and James Dalgleish)